jhingalv/jhingalv.github.io/README.md

 ## 2. Point `aboutme.amadorh.com` directly to your GitHub profile README

 **Goal:**
-Create a DNS record that directly points the subdomain `aboutme.amadorh.com` to our profile README repo (the one that is named just like our username) and verify it in GitHub’s domain settings.
+Create a DNS record that directly points the subdomain `aboutme.amadorh.com` to our profile README repository (the one that is named just like our username) and verify it in GitHub’s domain settings.

 ### DNS Record Type